My AVAA

 Description:

+The Captain James A. Lovell Federal Health Care Center is the nation’s only fully integrated VA and Navy Hospital.
+Our facility provides care for both veterans and active duty service members and their families.
 Our audiology team offers a broad range of audiology services including a comprehensive vestibular program, progressive tinnitus management, tele-audiology, APD testing and – unique to the VA – pediatric audiology.
-The vestibular program is known for its wide range of diagnostic services including rotational chair, VNG, VEMPs, EcoG, vHIT, and posturography.
+Our vestibular program is known for its wide range of diagnostic services including TRV chair, rotational chair, VNG, VEMP, EcoG, vHIT and posturography.

-Number of externship positions:
+Number of externship positions:.

 2 funded positions